HRA Calculator

 Yes, you can claim HRA tax exemption by paying rent to your parents.
 It is advisable to have a rent agreement.
 You would need rent receipts to claim HRA exemption.
 Also, your parents need to show rental income from you in their income tax return.

-Can I avail tax benefit of HRA if I am living in my spouse's house?
+Can I avail of the tax benefit of HRA if I am living in my spouse's house?

 Tax benefits of HRA cannot be claimed by paying rent to your spouse.
 So, if you are staying in a house owned by your spouse, then HRA exemptions are not available to you.
 However, if you still wish to claim exemption, you should be ready for litigation as the Income Tax Officer might allow it as per the decision in one of the cases in the Ahmedabad Tribunal.

-Q Can I claim tax benefits from HRA if I live in my own house?
+Q Can I claim tax benefit from HRA if I live in my own house?

 No, you cannot enjoy the tax benefits of HRA if you live in your own house.
-One cannot pay rent to oneself.
-Hence, no exemption is available for HRA, and the entire HRA received becomes taxable under Income from Salary.
+One can not pay rent to himself.
+Hence, no exemption is available for HRA, and the whole of HRA received becomes taxable under Income from Salary.

 Q Is a landlord's PAN required for HRA exemption?
-What to do if the landlord does not have a PAN?
+What should you do if the landlord does not have a PAN?

-If the annual rent paid exceeds Rs.1,00,000/- it is mandatory to report PAN of the landlord to claim HRA exemption.
-In case landlord does not have PAN, a declaration of landlord is required.
+If the annual rent paid exceeds Rs.1,00,000/- it is mandatory to report the PAN of the landlord to claim HRA exemption.
+In case the landlord does not have a PAN, a declaration of landlord is required.

 Q Can I claim HRA if the landlord refuses to give his PAN?